Finding the Materials You Need in the Law Library

 Many of our titles are arranged and classified using the Library of Congress Classification System, a method that organizes materials by subject.
 An explanation of this system is available.
 If you are looking for materials in a specific area of the law, Torts, for example, this list will provide an alphabetical breakdown of most major legal subjects, with references to the floor and range numbers on which the materials are located within our Library.

 Some of our non-print items are located in specific areas of Library.
 For example, our video and DVD collections are housed entirely in the Reserve area on the fourth floor.
 Microforms, in contrast, are placed in specially designed cabinets on the second floor.
-A searchable online guide to microforms (coming soon) that will assist you in locating in which cabinet a particular title is located is useful if you are trying to locate one of these items.
+The searchable online guide to microforms will assist you in locating in which cabinet a particular title is located is useful if you are trying to locate one of these items.
 Readers for the microform items are adjacent to the cabinets.
+To make scans or photocopies, please come to the fourth floor Library Suite (455).

 Looseleaf services are a popular source for practitioners as they compile multiple forms of legal authority and commentary into one comprehensive source.
-For a list and description of some of our most popular looseleafs, see this guide.
-It will also provide location information for the print and online sources.
+Most of the print services are no longer current: search the online catalog to check and for links to online versions.
+Many are in CCH IntelliConnect and Bloomberg BNA.
+Matthew Bender titles are in Lexis Advance.